Bali currency is referred to as the Indonesian Rupiah and is denoted by the currency code IDR. The symbol of this currency is indicated as Rp.

 The rupiah consists of banknotes of 1000 rupiah up to 100,000 rupiah and coins in denominations of 50, 100, 200, 500, and 1000 rupiah.

-To understand how this rates affect your travels, compare to general goods and services.
-A meal at a basic restaurant in Bali will cost around 2,000-5,000 IDR; a bottle of water will be around 500 IDR; a Bintang Beer will be around 1,000 IDR; and motorbike or scooter hire is between 3,000-5,000 IDR per day.
+To understand how these rates affect your travels, compare to general goods and services.
+A meal at a basic restaurant in Bali will cost around 2,000-5,000 IDR; a bottle of water will be around 500 IDR; a Bintang Beer will be around 1,000 IDR, and motorbike or scooter hire is between 3,000-5,000 IDR per day.

 You can withdraw Indonesian Currency from the many ATMs located all over Bali, but just be wary that you need to press a button after your transaction to get your card returned.
 This additional feature leads to many people losing their ATM cards in machines all over Bali.

 You can also take your own currency to Bali and exchange at the airport or one of the many resellers around Kuta and Seminyak.
 The rates are never as good as you can get in western countries and beware of added fees for changing your currency.
 The best way to avoid fees is to hold an account with a bank that doesn’t charge foreign change fees and you can simply withdraw your money from an ATM for a decent rate.